yh382/F1-Tenth-Duke/driver_stack_setup.rst

 Then open ``/etc/udev/rules.d/99-joypad-f710.rules`` and add this rule for the joypad:

 (The default setting of joypad is "D" mode.
-For some unknown reasons, our NX can't recognize our Joypad in "D" mode, even we can read the device by command ``$ lsus``.
+For some unknown reasons, our NX can't recognize our Joypad in "D" mode, even we can read the device by command ``$ lsusb``.
 Therefore, we are using "X" mode, and changed the joypad_config file axis setting and "idProduct" to c21X.
 If you have same issue, try it out.)

 .. code-block:: bash